kieran-murphy/Assignment_3813ICT/README.md

 # Running tests with Mocha

-To test the chat application, run 'Mocha test.js' in the terminal
+To test the chat application, run `Mocha test.js` in the terminal